2005 Valentine's Day bombings

 The Valentine's Day bombings happened on 14 February 2005 in different cities in the Philippines.
 Three bombs exploded on that day killing at least nine people and injuring more than a hundred.
 Abu Sayyaf claimed responsibility and three members of the group were convicted of murder in one bombing.

 Bombings

 On 14 February 2005, bombs exploded almost simultaneously at a bus terminal in Davao and outside the Gaisano Mall in General Santos.
-Half an hour later, at about 7:30 p.m., a third bomb exploded on a bus in the Makati section of Manila, under the Ayala station of the elevated Manila Metro Rail Transit System and near Glorietta and the InterContinental Hotel, where President Arroyo and her family were to have been dining to celebrate Valentine's Day.
+Half an hour later, at about 7:30 p.m., a third bomb exploded on a bus in Makati, under the Ayala station of the elevated Manila Metro Rail Transit System and near Glorietta and the InterContinental Hotel, where President Arroyo and her family were to have been dining to celebrate Valentine's Day.
 At least nine people were killed and more than 100 injured (some sources say 11 deaths and at least 85 injuries, or twelve deaths and at least 144 injuries).
 Abu Sayyaf claimed responsibility, as it had for bombings the previous year including the SuperFerry 14 bombing in February 2004; a spokesman called the three explosions a "Valentine's Day gift to Mrs. Arroyo".